openshift/sippy/DEVELOPMENT.md

 Edit the resulting file and add your schema to migrate "up" to, and "down" from.

-In the case of materialized views I believe you will need to drop the old view, recreate with the entire new schema, and issue a refresh command.
+In the case of materialized views I believe you will need to drop the old view, recreate with the entire new schema.
 We should maintain the old schema in the "down" section of the migration to be able to roll back if ever needed.
 This will be verbose, but I believe correct.

+We do not issue a refresh after matview changes as this would run on every change, and they can be very slow.
+Normally this is handled in the background refresh run when we start the API.